sammothxc/fierowiki/terms-of-use.md

 If you contribute text, images, or files to FieroWiki, you agree to:

 - Only upload material that you have the right to share, or otherwise have approval from FieroWiki to do so
-- Grant FieroWiki a **non-exclusive, perpetual, and royalty-free license** to display, modify, and archive your contribution as part of the site.
+- Grant FieroWiki a **non-exclusive, perpetual, and royalty-free license** to display, archive, reformat, or make minor edits for clarity and consistency as part of the site.

 - Understand that your contributions may be edited, reformatted, or reorganized to maintain consistency across the project